Nick Madrigal Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.77 team ERA that ranks 26th among all league pitching staffs.
+- The Reds' 4.84 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to allow 148 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- The Reds give up the fifth-most home runs in baseball (153 total, 1.4 per game).

-- In his last outing on Saturday against the Los Angeles Dodgers, the lefty went 5 2/3 innings, allowing two earned runs while surrendering eight hits.
+- The righty last appeared on Sunday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up two hits.

-- The 25-year-old has amassed a 4.34 ERA and 6.7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .247 to opposing hitters.
+- The 29-year-old has a 6.80 ERA and 7 strikeouts per nine innings across 18 games this season, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.